stitchdata/docs/_saas-integrations/ebay/v1/ebay-v1.md

     content: |
       {% include integrations/saas/setup/historical-sync.html %}

-      To retreive data from the `orders` table, the historical start date must be within 90 days.
+      **Note**: To retrieve data from the `orders` table, the **Start Date** must not exceed 90 days from the current date, whether you're initially creating the integration or resetting this parameter.
+If this exceeds 90 days, you'll encounter [errors during Extraction](#orders).

   - title: "Create a replication schedule"
     anchor: "define-rep-frequency"